RM plc: History

 In 2003 the company won the contract to deliver online tests for Key Stage 3 ICT.
 Despite a pilot phase in 2005 involving 45,500 pupils that was judged a success by the Qualifications and Curriculum Authority the government cancelled the contract in 2007, shortly before their scheduled introduction.

 Cuts in the budgets of UK educational establishments in 2011 damaged RM's revenues, leading it to shed hundreds of employees and sell less profitable parts of its business.

 RM ceased production of computers towards the end of 2013.

 Business structures

 RM classifies its business into three areas:

-RM Education
+RM Technology

 The division that deals with technology infrastructure, software and services – including interactive classroom equipment, connectivity, networking software, school management software and support services.

-RM Resources
+RM Educational Resources

-This division focuses on products for use in the learning curriculum, primarily from TTS, a company acquired in 2004 and Consortium, a company acquired in 2018.
+This division focuses on products for use in the learning curriculum, trading as TTS, a company acquired in 2004.
+TTS supply educational resources from a number of third-party partners as well as having developed over 5,000 of their own resources – one of the best known and best selling being the Bee-Bot® programmable robot, designed to introduce learners to programming concepts.

 RM previously offered products from other classroom resources firms it had acquired: